greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/COMMENT.html.md

 large\_object\_oid
 :   The OID of the large object.

-:   **Note:** Greenplum Database does not support the PostgreSQL [large object facility](https://www.postgresql.org/docs/9.4/largeobjects.html) for streaming user data that is stored in large-object structures.
+:   > **Note** Greenplum Database does not support the PostgreSQL [large object facility](https://www.postgresql.org/docs/9.4/largeobjects.html) for streaming user data that is stored in large-object structures.

 left\_type
 right\_type